hopr/hopr/doc/readme.md

 A pseudo-chorded keyboard remapper.

 ## What is it?
 Hopr lets the user map certain key sequences, called chords, to other keystrokes.
-The main goal is reduce stress on the hands and fingers by moving hard to reach keys and key combinations to more central positions.
+The main goal is to reduce stress on the hands and fingers by moving hard to reach keys and key combinations to more central positions.
 All common keyboard actions such as movement, editing, typing etc can be reached without leaving the home row.
 For example, some of the mappings in the default configuration are:

 * The arrow keys can be accessed by holding `SPACE` and pressing `J,K,L` or `SEMICOLON`.
 * Move up paragraph (`CTRL+UP`) can be accessed by holding `SPACE` and pressing `U`.
 Similarly for `I,O,P`.
 * `V` and `M` are mapped as additional `CTRL` keys.
 That is, holding `M` and pressing `X` is the same as pressing `CTRL+X`

-It works by distinguishing between sequential key presses and hold-and-press key events called chords.
-For example, during fast normal typing of the characters `AB` the following key events may be created:
+It works by distinguishing between sequential key presses and Hold-and-Press key events called chords.
+For example, during normal typing of the characters `AB` the following key events may be created:

     <PRESS A> <PRESS B> <RELEASE A> <RELEASE B>

-Note that the `B` key is often pressed before the `A` key is released but `A` is released before `B`
+Note that the `B` key is often pressed before the `A` key is released.
+This is OK since most programs only pay attention to press events.

 A key stroke is considered a chord if two keys are pressed and the second key is released before the first.
 For example, pressing and holding B and then pressing and releasing A is detected as a chord and can be mapped to another key stroke: